kristianmandrup/please-me/README.markdown

 This is a project that tries to please you in any way possible.
 This is done by executing a number of steps (kinda scripts) based on one or more configured profiles.
 Each 'please-me request' can be customized to override the defaults as per defined in the profile(s).

+## DESIGN

+Please-me essentially consists of a single binary called *please*, which call the *please-me* Thor based generator with a standard set of arguments and options.
+Based on these arguments, please-me invokes an appropriate command handler.
+For the project commands, a profile is loaded and generators are 'invoked' according to the profile (using the invoke Thor method).
+Each invoked Thor generator is invoked within the original context (destination dir stays the same).

 ## COMMANDS
 - please [command] [name] [options...]